JenniferCrockett/GSEAforR/README.md

 Examples of why this information is useful to researchers:

-* Researchers want to know how newly discovered pharmaceutical agents affect cells - which cellular pathways are turned on or off when the drug works on cells?
+* Researchers want to know how new potential pharmaceutical agents affect cells - which cellular pathways are turned on or off when the drug works on cells?
 * Researchers want to know why a particular gene mutation causes a genetic disease or cancer - which cellular pathways are turned on or off when the gene mutation is introduced into cells in the lab?

-### Why use _GSEA functions for R_
+### Why use _GSEA functions for R_?

 Normally researchers run GSEA as follows: